Millionaire murderer Robert Durst dies in prison

 He murdered her to stop her talking to police about his wife's disappearance.
 Police believe he killed two others.

-Durst, who had numerous medical issues, was placed on a ventilator months before his death, his lawyer said.
+The US real estate heir turned fugitive unwittingly confessed in an HBO crime documentary series about himself.

-Lawyer Chip Lewis confirmed that he died at the San Joaquin General Hospital while serving as a prisoner in Stockton, California.
+Durst's lawyer, Chip Lewis, confirmed that he died at the San Joaquin General Hospital while serving as a prisoner in Stockton.

-He said that his death was due to "natural causes" and that he had been suffering from bladder cancer.
+He said that his death was due to "natural causes" and that he had been suffering from numerous medical issues.

-The New York real estate heir was sentenced to life in prison in October for the 2000 killing of Berman, who was his long-time confidante and spokeswoman.
+Durst was sentenced to life in prison in October for the 2000 killing of Berman, who was his long-time confidante and spokeswoman.

+His trial, which lasted four months, had been delayed for more than a year due to the Covid pandemic.
+Two days after his sentencing he was admitted to hospital with Covid and placed on a ventilator, according to his trial lawyer.

+Durst - whose family have owned a series of New York City skyscrapers, including an investment in the World Trade Center - was investigated after a recording of him confessing was used in the 2015 HBO documentary series The Jinx.